 The FAU VPN service allows approved faculty and staff to access certain secure on-campus resources.
-The VPN supports Windows 7, 8.1 and 10 (32bit and 64bit), Mac OSX 10.12 and later, Android 7.0 or later, and Apple iOS 12 or later.
+The VPN supports Windows 7, 8.1 and 10 (64bit), Mac OSX 10.12 and later, Android 7.0 or later, and Apple iOS 12 or later.
 If you would like to request VPN access, please open a service request at the FAU Help Desk http://helpdesk.fau.edu or call 561-297-3999.

 Once your VPN access has been approved, please download & install the VPN Client Software installation file that is appropriate for your operating system.
 When setting up the URL to connect to in the Pulse Secure client, use the following URL https://vpn.fau.edu or see the instructions below for the "Pulse Secure" mobile access.

 **NOTE** You must have two-factor authentication enabled to use our VPN services.
 See Information below.

 Only windows 7, 8.1, and Windows 10 are supported.
 Windows 8, Windows XP, and earlier are not supported.

 Install the appropriate Pulse Secure windows client software for your Operating System then follow these instructions: Pulse Secure Windows Instructions

 Only Mac OS X 10.12 and later is supported.
 If you are running an older version of Mac OS X, you will need to upgrade it before installing the VPN client software.